-Now, the manifestation of this priest, Christ Jesus, the great high priest, the manifestation of him, and the enjoyment of the presence of God by him, is that for which David prays, with, I think an allusion to this very subject.
-I think so; it comes very much to the point; and I think you will think so too, when I name the words, as though David alluded to the same subject of light and perfection by Jesus Christ.
-He speaks in this way, "Send out your light and your truth," and when did he do that? when he sent Jesus Christ.
-When he sent Jesus Christ, he sent light; light was coming to the world, but men love darkness rather than light.
-And when he sent Jesus Christ, he sent the truth.
+Now, the manifestation of this priest, Christ Jesus, the great high priest, the manifestation of him, and the enjoyment of the presence of God by him is that the control of the presence of the him is that the control of the presence of th God by him, is that for which David prays, with, I think, an allusion to this very subject.
+I think so; it comes very much to the point; and I think you will think so too, when I name the words, as though David alluded to this very subject of light and perfection by Jesus Christ.
+He speaketh thus, "Send out thy light and thy truth."
+And when did God do that?
+When he sent Jesus Christ.
+When he sent Jesus Christ he sent light; light was come into the world, but mor loved darkness rather sent light; light was come into the world, but men loved darkness rather than light.
+And when he sent Jesus Christ, he sent his truth.
 "Let them," says David, "lead me."
-I like that; To be led by the sacrifice of Christ: why, you are sure to be led right then, "Send out your light and your truth; Let them lead me."
-And where will they bring you too, David?
-"Unto your holy hill, and to your tabernacles."
-If you are led by this sacrificial light, by this perfection, led by the Urim and the Thummim light and perfection, led by this person, you are sure to be led into God's presence.
-"Let, them bring me into your holy hill."
-You will feel that you have a right in the church, that you have a right in Jerusalem, and it will not be said of you, as Nehemiah said to the enemy; He said, "You have no right, nor portion nor memorial in Jerusalem."
-But if this be your prayer, if you are led by this light and perfection, then you have a right in Jerusalem, you have a portion in Jerusalem, and God is your portion and you shall have a memorial in Jerusalem for "You shall never," says the Lord, "be forgotten of me."
+I like that; to be led by the sacrifice of Christ: why, you are sure to be led right then.
+"Send out thy light and thy truth; let them lead me."
+And where will they bring you to, David?
+"Unto the hole hill and to the tabornals?"
+To really led by this sacrificial light, by this perfection, led by the Urim and the Thummim light and perfection, led by this person, you are sure to be led into God's presence.
+"Let them bring me unto thy holy hill."
+You will feel that you have a right in the church, that you have a right in Jerusalem, and it will not be said to you, as Nehemiah said to the enemy; he said, "You have no right, nor portion, nor memorial in Jerusalem."
+But if this be thy prayer, if thou art led by this light and perfection, then thou hast a right in Jerusalem-thou hast a portion in Jerusalem, and God is thy portion; and thou hast a memorial in Jerusalem, for "thou shalt never," saith the Lord, "be forgotten of me."
 And this light and perfection is a memorial; for Aaron was to wear the breastplate before the Lord for a memorial, and that continually.
-"Then will I go unto the alter of God."
+"Then will I go unto the altar of God."
 There it is.
 How carefully he speaks.
-It is not law work; they had had enough of that; it was not Pharisaic work; it was not ceremonial work; but "Then will I go unto the alter of God."
+It is not law-work; they had had enough of that; it is not Pharisaic work; it is not ceremonial work;